 With a 60 cm. height, more articulation points allowing to recreate the famous "breast fire" posing, a pilder with abatable wings to make it fit into the head and a Shin Mazinger-based new image, there's not much more than can be asked of this new rendition of Nagai's robot (except for a bigger house to put it in).

-pictures I uploaded for you and that you can forgive these past few months of absence.
+I hope you enjoy the pictures I uploaded for you and that you can forgive these past few months of absence.

 Jumbo Machinder NEO, Mazinger Z at Hobby Link Japan.